pivotal-cf/pcf-release-notes/p1-v1.5/apps_manager_ki_1_5.md

 ### App Usage Service

-* In the new Accounting Report, average app instance counts will be shown for all months in which data exists in the Usage Service, including the months prior to v1.5 being deployed.
-Maximum app instance counts will be shown only for those months in which v1.5 is running.
+* In the new Accounting Report, average app instance counts display for all months in which data exists in the Usage Service, including the months prior to v1.5 being deployed.
+Maximum app instance counts display only for those months in which v1.5 is running.
 * The App Usage Service worker app is not multi-threaded and should not be scaled beyond one instance.
 * Deployments with self-signed or invalid certs should have 'Trust Self-Signed Certificates' setting checked when configuring 'IPs and Ports' for Elastic Runtime in Ops Manager.
 If not, users will likely see redirect loops on login.

 ### Miscellaneous

 * The version of Apps Manager v1.5 in the page footer erroneously shows v1.4.
 * Invitations created before the change from the 'console' subdomain to the 'apps' will fail silently.

 ## Existing issues